enmanuelduran/enmascript/content/articles/2018-10-05-javascript-factory-pattern.md

 }
 ```

-Notice that we're moving the validation and binding methods to the element's class, we would do the same for the other elements (_textarea_, _select_, ...), This will allow us to scale and keep the logic for each type of element isolated.
+Notice that we're moving the validation and binding methods to the element's class, we would do the same for the other elements (_textarea_, _select_, ...).
+This will allow us to scale and keep the logic for each type of element isolated.

-#### Delegates the responsability of object creation to a class called "factory"
+#### Delegate the responsability of object creation to a class called "factory"

 The factory does a couple of things: